-Going into your first year of teaching can be hectic (especially during the middle of a pandemic).
+Going into your first year of teaching can be hectic.
 Even the most in-depth college education programs, might not prepare teachers for what their actual first year in the classroom may bring.
 First-year teachers can struggle with anything from lesson planning and classroom behavioral issues, to their own time management.

 So, we’ve asked the best resource for first-year educators- our seasoned audience of teachers across the nation, to provide tips and advice to their new colleagues entering the field of education.

 – If something doesn’t go the way you planned, it may feel like the walls are closing in and you have chosen the wrong profession, but it’s not.
 Getting into a new routine and feeling comfortable takes time (yes, even with teaching).
 You’ve got this!

 – Remember teaching is your job, not your whole life, try not to let a few late nights turn into months and years.
 Don’t feel guilty for separating yourself and your home life from your work life.